Madhav Dhodapkar, MBBS

-Much of his work focuses on myeloma, a common type of blood cancer.
+Much of his research — which is conducted at Emory's Winship Cancer Institute — focuses on myeloma, a common type of blood cancer.
 Myeloma’s precursor stage is called MGUS, which stands for monoclonal gammopathies of undetermined significance.
 A person with MGUS has rogue mutated cells that could become cancerous but haven’t yet (and, in a lot of patients, they never do).
 Dhodapkar wants to know exactly why that is, because the answer could reveal a lot about how the immune system works to prevent cancer — and ways to assist it.

 One of Dhodapkar’s biggest findings was the fact that the immune system is already aware of these rogue MGUS cells, even though they may not be visible to pathologists.
 In an influential study, Dhodapkar and colleagues isolated T-cells (immune cells) from the blood and bone marrow of MGUS patients, then exposed the T-cells in vitro to the patients’ mutated (but still pre-malignant) plasma cells.
 The T-cells immediately mounted a strong attack against the mutated plasma cells.